jackblasterfuze-commits/new/README.md

                 <div class="about-content">
                     <h2 class="about-title">About Dana on Fire</h2>
                     <p class="about-text">
-                        Welcome to <span class="about-highlight">Dana on Fire</span>, a creative studio dedicated to bringing innovative digital projects to life.
-We specialize in developing cutting-edge applications, immersive web experiences, and engaging digital content that pushes the boundaries of technology and design.
+                        Welcome to <span class="about-highlight">Dana on Fire</span>, a creative studio dedicated to bringing innovative digital projects.
                     </p>
                     <p class="about-text">
                         Our team of passionate developers, designers, and creators work together to transform ideas into reality.
 With a focus on user experience and modern aesthetics, we craft solutions that are not only functional but also visually stunning.